chiahuang/TodoList-Redis/README.md

 2.Open the Bluemix catalog by clicking the blue hexagon '+' icon

+3.Click "View all" so it will show all categories

-2.Select the Redis by Compose Service
+4.Select the Redis by Compose Service

-3.Set the Service name as TodoList-Redis then initialize the Host, Port, Username, and Password to the values instantiated
+5.Set the Service name as TodoList-Redis then initialize the Host, Port, Username, and Password to the values instantiated

-4.Upon creation, you should see your unbound service on the dashboard page
+6.Upon creation, you should see your unbound service on the dashboard page

 ##Deploying to Bluemix: